rapidsai/rmm/README.md

 allocate and deallocate memory using RMM.
 As such, the usual rules for usage of the backing memory resource apply: the active device must match the active device at resource construction time.
-To facilitate use in an RAII setting, `rmm::mr::thrust_allocator` records the active device at construction time and ensure that that device is active whenever it allocates or deallocates memory.
+To facilitate use in an RAII setting, `rmm::mr::thrust_allocator` records the active device at construction time and ensures that that device is active whenever it allocates or deallocates memory.
 Usage of `rmm::device_vector` with multiple devices is therefore the same as `rmm::device_buffer`.
-One must _create_ `device_vector`s with the correct device active, but it is always safe to destruct with a different active device.
+One must _create_ `device_vector`s with the correct device active, but it is safe to destroy them with a different active device.

 For example, recapitulating the previous example using `rmm::device_vector`: